 Education in the Northern Cape Province

-The Northern Cape Province The Northern Cape is the largest and the most sparsely populated province in South Africa spanning 372 889 km² and covers about 31% of the country’s surface area, with a population of 1, 263 875 (2.3% of the national population).
-This is made up of 50.4% African, 40.3% Coloured, 7.1% White and 1.7% Indian or Asian.
-The language distribution is Afrikaans 53.8%, Setswana 33.1%, IsiXhosa 5.3% and English 3.4%.
+The language distribution in the Province is Afrikaans 53.8%, Setswana 33.1%, IsiXhosa 5.3% and English 3.4%.
 The Province has four official languages namely Afrikaans, Setswana, IsiXhosa and English.
 The Province is also home to a number of Indigenous languages that are spoken by the Khoe - San people.

 The San groups include the (IGWIA, 2011):